 Sarah: There are much better sites than Perez!
 He gets stuff late and doesn’t add anything to it except the drawing of a penis or cocaine.
 But yes, sometimes there is a slow celebrity week but if that’s the case usually someone in Florida has done something humiliating at a Chuck E. Cheese.
 I am glad we get to talk about stuff outside of celebrities from time to time; it keeps us from getting sick of one person.
 The Tiger Woods story was so good, though.
 It was the gift that kept on giving.
 We hardly had to do any real work for weeks.

 Sarah: You definitely have to know where you are and be able to read the crowd.
-Something that works one place may not work another, sometimes even in the same city.
+Something that works in one place may not work in another, sometimes even in the same city.
 Due to the success of the show, we definitely have more people coming out that know us than we did before, but there are still plenty of people that just like to go to clubs that don’t know who they are seeing.
-It’s fun to win them over, because they aren’t a built in fan.
+It’s fun to win them over because they aren’t a built-in fanbase.

 SO: What TV do you currently watch?
-What are a few of your favorite shows on currently?
+What are a few of your favorite shows currently?

 SO: You seem really fit, in really good shape.
 I almost started this question off with, “Sarah, you have a great body,” but then realized how creepy that sounded.
-Point being, you do have a great body, and do seem to be in good shape.
+The point being, you do have a great body and do seem to be in good shape.
 Is this something that is really important to you?
 Do work out regularly?
-It seems like female comedians now not only have to be funny, but also, kind of hot, which has not been the case in the past.
+It seems like female comedians now not only have to be funny but also, kind of, hot?
+Or sex appeal.
+I don’t know.

 Sarah: You should have just said I had a great body; it would have been nice to get thrown a bone.
 I love to go Spinning, but other than that I’m not a huge fan of working out.
 I only do it because I have to.
 I would never lie and say that “Oh I don’t work out…etc.” I do and it sucks.